• Website Packages

 Include:

-• names of endorsing individuals or organizations
+• endorsing individuals or organizations

 A frequently asked questions section can help clarify details and reduce confusion—especially when voters are looking for specific answers.
 What seems obvious to you may not be obvious to voters.